GENERAL ELECTION (MIDTERM)

 Students attending college in Mississippi should visit the CAMPUS PROJECT for more information on registering to vote and voting in Mississippi.

-Go HERE for more information on registering to vote and voting in Mississippi.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Mississippi.

 Voters convicted of a felony will automatically have their right to vote restored after serving their term of incarceration, parole and probation.